-Jesus and his disciples came to Jericho.
-As he and his disciples and a large crowd were leaving Jericho, Bartimaeus son of Timaeus, a blind beggar, was sitting by the roadside.
-When he heard that it was Jesus of Nazareth, he began to shout out and say, "Jesus, Son of David, have mercy on me!"
-Many sternly ordered him to be quiet, but he cried out even more loudly, "Son of David, have mercy on me!"
-Jesus stood still and said, "Call him here."
-And they called the blind man, saying to him, "Take heart; get up, he is calling you."
+They came to Jericho.
+As Jesus and his disciples and a large crowd were leaving Jericho, Bartimaeus son of Timaeus, a blind beggar, was sitting by the roadside.
+When he heard that it was Jesus of Nazareth, he began to shout out and say, “Jesus, Son of David, have mercy on me!”
+Many sternly ordered him to be quiet, but he cried out even more loudly, “Son of David, have mercy on me!”
+Jesus stood still and said, “Call him here.”
+And they called the blind man, saying to him, “Take heart; get up, he is calling you.”
 So throwing off his cloak, he sprang up and came to Jesus.
-Then Jesus said to him, "What do you want me to do for you?"
-The blind man said to him, "My teacher, let me see again."
-Jesus said to him, "Go; your faith has made you well."
+Then Jesus said to him, “What do you want me to do for you?”
+The blind man said to him, “My teacher, let me see again.”
+Jesus said to him, “Go; your faith has made you well.”
 Immediately he regained his sight and followed him on the way.
 Mark 10:46-52

 One of the things that is most hurtful to those who have been abused, victimized or injured, is to silence them and to take away their voice.
 Too often, nice well-meaning folks want to speak for those who are hurting, abused and neglected.
 We often don't listen to them.
 I am convinced that true healing comes when we listen to the people who know what they need the best.
 When we know them by name, when we sit and listen, refusing to tell them what to do, then we are Christ's body in the world.